WE CAN HELP YOU GET RID OF NUISANCE WILDLIFE PROBLEMS

 A Pest on the Rise

 Feral swine are an invasive species in Illinois and Iowa.
 These quick-breeding animals can double their populations in just four months.
-Traveling in large groups, the pests destroy lawns, cause vehicle collisions, and trample gardens.
+Traveling in large groups, the pests cause damage by destroying lawns, causing vehicle collisions, and trampling gardens.
 A feral hog can also carry diseases like swine fever and tularemia.

 A Common Nuisance